Responsible Data Discovery - Agent Setup

 Description: <description for the secret>

-Container Template
+Configure the Container Template

-Each container requires that an environment variable be configured as follows:
+Each container requires an DATAGRAIL_AGENT_CONFIG

 "customer_domain": "yoursubdomain.datagrail.io",

-"datagrail_credentials_location": "<secret location>", # vault location of DG API Key
+"datagrail_credentials_location": "<secret location>", # DG API Key vault location

 "platform": {